Collaboration Challenges in Building ML-Enabled Systems: Communication, Documentation, Engineering, and Process: Collaboration Point: Requirements and Planning

 \subsection{Project Planning}

-\textbf{ML uncertainty makes effort}\textbf{ estimation difficult (\faGroup)}\textbf{.} Irrespective of trajectory, 19 participants (P3a, P4a, P7a-b, P8a, P14b, P15b-c, P16a, P17a, P18a, P19a-b, P20a, P22a-c, P23a, P25a) mentioned that the uncertainties associated with ML components make it difficult to estimate the timeline for development of ML components and by extension the product.
+\myparagraph{ML uncertainty makes effort estimation difficult (\faGroup).} Irrespective of trajectory, 19 participants (P3a, P4a, P7a-b, P8a, P14b, P15b-c, P16a, P17a, P18a, P19a-b, P20a, P22a-c, P23a, P25a) mentioned that the uncertainty associated with ML components makes it difficult to estimate the timeline for developing an ML component and by extension the product.
 Model development is typically seen as a science-like activity, where iterative experimentation and exploration is needed to identify whether and how a problem can be solved, rather than as an engineering activity that follows a somewhat predictable process.
 This science-like nature makes it difficult for the model team to set expectations or contracts with clients or the product team regarding effort, cost, or accuracy.
 While data scientists find effort estimation difficult, lack of ML literacy in managers makes it worse (P15b, P16a, P19b, P20a, P22b).
-Teams report deploying subpar models when running out of time (P3a, P15b, P19a), or postponing or even canceling deployment (P25a).
-These findings align with literature mentioning difficulties associated with effort estimation for ML tasks due to uncertainty \cite{9g1T,B5qD,bU0N} and planning projects in a structured manner with diverse methodologies, with diverse trajectories, and without practical guidance \cite{We4r,B5qD,bU0N}. \looseness=-1
+Teams report deploying subpar models when running out of time (P3a, P15b, P19a), or postponing or even canceling deployments (P25a).
+These findings align with literature mentioning difficulties associated with effort estimation for ML tasks \cite{9g1T,B5qD,bU0N,aho} and planning projects in a structured manner with diverse methodologies, with diverse trajectories, and without practical guidance \cite{We4r,B5qD,bU0N,aho}. \looseness=-1

 Generally, participants frequently report that synchronization between teams is challenging because of different team pace, different development processes, and tangled responsibilities (P2a, P11a, P12a, P14-b, P15b-c, P19a; see also Sec. \ref{h.4ifgk9l6syc2}).